 Periodically, project staff put together Web based exhibitions on newspaper related topics of interest.
 Below are links to some past efforts on this front.
 Explore the art of the newspaper, experience events through the words of those witnessing history, and follow stories of triumph and failure as they developed each day.

-John Mitchell, Jr., founder of the Richmond Planet was a man of enormous stature and complexity.
-This web exhibition images provide a context to understand Mitchell's life and work better, as well as his contributions to the social and political life of Virginia's African-American Community.
-The images and accompanying text also provide viewers a glimpse into the world of newspaper publishing as America entered the twentieth century.
+John Mitchell Jr., founder of Richmond's first Black newspaper, the Richmond Planet, was a man of enormous stature and complexity.
+The Library of Virginia's web exhibition John Mitchell Jr. and the Richmond Planet, a Newspaper "Born in the Wake of Freedom" provides a context in which to understand Mitchell's life and work.
+It sheds light on his many contributions to the social and political life of Virginia's African American community while offering a glimpse into the world of newspaper publishing as America entered the twentieth century.

 Enjoy an online sample of newspaper accounts created in honor of the 200th anniversary of the Lewis and Clark expedition.